AI in Education 2025: Transform Learning With Smart Tech

 What is AI in Education in 2025?

-AI in education means using artificial intelligence technologies—machine learning, natural language processing, and adaptive algorithms—to support teaching and learning.
-In 2025, these technologies have moved past experimental pilots and become regular parts of many schools’ tools.
+AI in education means applying artificial intelligence technologies—machine learning, natural language processing, and adaptive algorithms—to support teaching and learning.
+Unlike the experimental deployments of years past, these technologies now represent standard infrastructure at many schools.

 Key Applications of AI in Education